 Proof Of Identity

-Before we can proceed with your case we will need to verify your identity and address.
+Before we can proceed with your case it is a requirement that we verify your identity and address from original documents.

 You will need to provide either one item from List A and one item from List B or two items from List B.

 We can only accept original documents, not photocopies.

 - Valid H.M.
 Forces identity card (1250) bearing signatory’s photograph